Michelle Nordkvist

 Forskning

-Forest factors and insect damage - spruce bark beetle risk (post-doc project)
+Forest characteristics and insect damage - spruce bark beetle susceptibility (post-doc project):

 I am currently working in a project trying to understand/investigate how different stand and tree level factors affect the damage risk of the spruce bark beetle (Ips typographus).
 The aims of the project are:

-(i) Develop a spruce bark beetle risk index which will be implemented in the forest simulation tool 'Heureka!'.
+(i) Develop a spruce bark beetle risk index which is now implemented in the forest simulation tool 'Heureka'.

 (iii) Identify underlying processes relating stand characteristics to tree susceptibility (e.g. relating soil moisture to tree stress)